Home > Short-Term Health Insurance > Delaware Short-Term Health Insurance

 How has Delaware historically regulated short-term health insurance?

-The Biden administration has approved much stricter regulations, which will limit short-term plans to total durations of no more than four months.
-But since Delaware has even stricter requirements — with total duration capped at no more than three months — the state’s rules will continue to apply.
+The Biden administration approved much stricter regulations, which took effect in September 2024, limiting short-term plans to total durations of no more than four months.
+But since Delaware already had even stricter requirements – with total duration capped at no more than three months2 – the state’s rules continued to apply.
+And that is still the case in 2026, even though the second Trump administration announced in 2025 that it would not prioritize enforcement of the Biden administration’s short-term health insurance rule.

-New state regulations for short-term health insurance in Delaware were published in November 2018, and took effect on December 1, limiting short-term plans to three months in duration and prohibiting renewals.
-Delaware residents had a short window– from October 2 to November 30, 2018 – during which longer short-term plans were available for purchase.
-But those plans were no longer available after the end of November, and most of the insurers that previously provided short-term plans in the state had stopped doing so by December 2018.
+New state regulations for short-term health insurance in Delaware were published in November 2018, and took effect on December 1, limiting short-term plans to three months in duration and prohibiting renewals.2

-The new regulations were issued as emergency regulations, effective until March 31, 2019.
+Delaware’s regulations were issued as emergency regulations, effective until March 31, 2019.
 That gave the state time to draft and implement permanent regulations for short-term health plans, which it did in January 2019.
-At that point, the permanent regulations took the place of the emergency order, although the provisions were identical.
+At that point, the permanent regulations took the place of the emergency order, although the provisions were identical.2

 Additional state regulations for short-term health insurance in Delaware go beyond simply restricting the duration of the plans.
-Under the terms of the new regulations:
+Under Delaware’s regulations:2

-- Short-term plans must have loss ratios of at least 60% (ie, total covered medical benefits divided by total premiums must be at least 0.6)
+- Short-term plans must have loss ratios of at least 60% (meaning total covered medical benefits divided by total premiums must be at least 0.6)

 - If an applicant is replacing other health coverage with a short-term policy, the insurer or agent must provide them with an extensive notice about the limitations of short-term medical plans and the ins and outs of replacing other coverage with a short-term plan.